phpro/soap-client/docs/middlewares.md

 ### RemoveEmptyNodesMiddleware

-In teh request xml, unset properties are converted into empty nodes.
+Unset properties are converted into empty nodes in the request xml.
-If you need to remove all nodes from the request xml, you can add the remove empty nodes middleware.
+If you need to remove all empty nodes from the request xml, you can simply add the remove empty nodes middleware.

 **Usage**
 ```php